sixem/ivfi-php/README.md

 This line can be placed in either your server's `.conf` file or your `.htaccess` file.
 This will tell Apache to use the Indexer if none of the default indexes exist.

 # Configuration
-There is an array of options at the very top of [indexer.php](https://github.com/sixem/eyy-indexer/blob/master/public/indexer.php) which can be customized.

-The extension option decides what extensions should be targeted by the gallery and preview scripts.
-The rest of the options should be fairly self-explanatory.
+The Indexer can be customized in a few ways by editing the config available inside of the [indexer.php](https://github.com/sixem/eyy-indexer/blob/master/public/indexer.php).

+You can read the [CONFIG.md](https://github.com/sixem/eyy-indexer/blob/master/CONFIG.md) to see a more detailed overview of the available options.

 # Source
 The files inside [/.source/](https://github.com/sixem/eyy-indexer/blob/master/.source/) are **NOT** needed in order to run this script.